mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

     return links
 ```

-You might need to call this several times during a short interval, so you realise it might be worth caching the results so you don't keep fetching the same page over and over:
+You need to call this several times during a short interval, so you realise it is worth caching the results so you don't keep fetching the same page over and over:

 ```py
 _links_cache = {}  # Maps URLs to lists of links.